inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 # Tips: Writing Dockerfile

 - All-in-one or multiple containers
-  - all-in-one: easy to manage, but may cause conflict and hard to update
+  - all-in-one: easy to create, but hard to update
-  - multiple containers: cost to maintain, will need connection (glue), but no conflict and safe
+  - multiple containers: cost to maintain, but safe for dependency problems
 - Tips: Publish both Dockerfile and Image
   - *Container build reproducibility*